wmay/nominate/README.md

+This package is no longer maintained.
+I recommend using the [`dwnominate` package for R](https://github.com/wmay/dwnominate) instead of this gem.
+It should be more convenient in most cases.

 nominate
 ========

 The 'nominate' gem, to run W- and DW-NOMINATE from Ruby

-I recommend using the [`dwnominate` package for R](https://github.com/wmay/dwnominate) instead of this gem.
-It should be more convenient in most cases.

 W-NOMINATE uses rollcall votes to map legislators along a political spectrum.
 In American state and federal elections, it typically finds the traditional left-right spectrum.
 DW-NOMINATE uses legislators who have served in multiple legislative sessions to compare sessions and track changes through time.